 Why should parents be concerned about lead poisoning?

-Informational brocure about the MRSA skin infection.
-In both english and spanish.
+Informational brochure about the MRSA skin infection.

 HPV Vaccine Questions (pdf)